 Top overall network.

-However, iPoker does not do rakeback deals or accept US players, so it obviously will not be everyone's cup of tea.
-There is a built-in casino on this network though, which is handy if you fancy a dabble in online slots or something like that when taking a break from poker.
+However, iPoker does not accept US players.
+There is a built-in casino on this network, which is handy if you fancy a dabble in online slots or something like that when taking a break from poker.

 Poker networks vs. independent rooms.

 There is nothing wrong with poker rooms on poker networks.
 Online poker is very competitive, so joining a network is one of the best ways for a new room to get a foothold in the world of online poker.
-Some very big name rooms like Titan Poker, Bet365 and Cake are all part of larger networks.
+Some very big name rooms like Titan Poker and Bet365 are all part of larger networks.

 The one good thing about networks is that they tend to have similar bonuses and clearing rates.
 This means that if you like a bonus at one skin, the chances are that there is a similar one at a different skin on the same network, so you can scout around and see what bonuses you can take advantage of.